 Simultaneously, the parish constructed a majestic neo-gothic church, completed in 1898.
 Unfortunately, a fire destroyed this church on December 18, 1921.

-Most Rev. Philippe Hébert, priest from 1923 to 1940, laid the foundations for the new church.
-From 1926 until 1954, parishioners celebrated mass in the basement of the present church which is situated in the heart of the village on Irving Boulevard.
-The sumptuous home built by Archibald Irving would become the new rectory and the old rectory would be transformed into a diocesan retreat house, which closed in 1929.
+Most Rev. Philippe Hébert, the priest from 1923 to 1940, laid the foundation for the new Church of Saint-Jean Baptiste.
+Parishioners attended mass in the basement of the current church, located in the heart of the village on Irving Boulevard, from 1926 to 1954.
+Archibald Irving’s luxurious home became the new rectory, while the old one was transformed into a diocesan retreat house, which closed in 1929.

 Click on a thumbnail to see more pictures of the Church of St. John the Baptist – Bouctouche.

 This post has already been read 6328 times!